JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 ## License

-This theme is shared for personal use.
+This theme is shared for Personal use Only.
 Individual components remain licensed under their respective authors.

 ---